 Managing a vacant building would seem to have fewer hazards to worry about.
 Fewer people, less traffic, less potential liability situations would seem to make sense…right?

-The reality of an unoccupied or vacant property is that there are still day-to-day risks.
 It costs you money for your property to be unoccupied.
-And that’s why risk management – including securing vacant property insurance – are so important.
+And that’s why risk management – including securing vacant property insurance – are is so important.

 Time-sensitive risks to manage in a vacant property